Ismaeltrevi/project-cinema/README.md

 3. What are the top 10 genres with the most movies launched since 1990?
 4. What groups of genres bring the highest box office revenue and ROI?
 5. What genres bring the highest box office revenue and ROI?

-## Structure

-- PNG -- contains images with graphics linked in README
-- project-cinema.ipynb -- it's the notebook with data wragling, data cleaning, data analyses, and visualization.

 ## Approach